-Our result will require additional conditions, that look quite intricate.
-We state them now and discuss them, together with the above ones, after we state the convergence result.
+Our result will require additional conditions that look quite intricate.
+We state them now and discuss them, together with the above conditions, after we state the convergence result.
 We further suppose that for $j=2,\ldots,k$

 and